 “Some amount of spit up is normal,” explains Dr. Natalie Muth, spokesperson for the American Academy of Pediatrics and co-author of the Picky Eater Project: 6 Weeks to Happier, Healthier Family Mealtimes.
 And the reason it’s normal has everything to do with the fact that babies are still developing outside the womb.
 Not all of their parts are working as well as they will when they’re just a few months older.

-How to Tell When Baby Spit Up is a Medical Concern
+How to Tell When Baby Spitting Up a Lot is a Medical Concern

 - Consider frequency.
 Spit up after every feeding is abnormal.